Upgrading Overhead Service Lines

-Typically made of aluminium for its lightness and conductivity or copper for its superior efficiency in shorter distances, these lines ferry electricity across vast landscapes and urban centres alike.
-In rural areas, they bring power to remote farms and communities.
-Within cities, they branch out from main lines, delivering electricity to homes and businesses.
+Usually made from aluminium for its light weight and conductivity or copper for its superior efficiency over shorter distances, these lines transport electricity across both vast landscapes and bustling city areas.
+In rural regions, they deliver power to far-flung farms and communities.
+In cities, they extend from main lines, providing electricity to homes and businesses.

 Overhead lines boast several advantages.
 Their lower installation costs make them an attractive choice for initial grid development.
 Since they’re readily accessible, repairs and maintenance are simpler and quicker, minimising downtime.

-Additionally, overhead lines are less susceptible to damage from flooding compared to underground cables.
-Damage is also easier to identify, as lines are readily visible for inspection.
+Moreover, overhead lines are less prone to flooding damage than underground cables.
+Spotting damage is also simpler since lines are plainly visible for inspection.

 They’re also more susceptible to damage from external factors like tree branches or animals coming into contact with the lines, leading to potential safety hazards and power disruptions.